 You pop your empty formula bottle – it doesn’t have to be a Tommee Tippee bottle – on the pad, set the dial to how many ounces you want to make (from 4 to 11) and push go.
 It will dispense the correct amount of boiling water to safely sterilize the milk.
 You add your milk formula powder, shake it up and then press the button a second time.
 It then fills it up to the top with the (usually) correct amount of water to be the perfect temperature.

 It’s simple to set up and incredibly easy to use.
 I use it, my husband uses, my mum uses it and I’ve had friends and other people use it to make me a quick bottle – you can literally pick it up in 30 seconds.
-It makes me more confident that when I have a babysitter over, they won’t struggle with feeding him.
+It makes me more confident that when I have a babysitter over or if his grandma looks after him for a few hours, they won’t struggle with feeding him.
 It’s something you can do at 4am in the morning even when you’re totally sleep deprived without making a mistake.
+The biggest hazard of night feeds for me was just making sure I didn’t trip over the cats on the way!

 Changing the Filter of the Tommee Tippee Perfect Prep Machine